vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-dynamic-update.md

     ```

     > [!NOTE]
-    > <span data-ttu-id="724dc-131">Como o método para fornecer um novo RoutingConfiguration está contido na extensão de serviço RoutingExtension, novos objetos RoutingConfiguration podem ser fornecidos em qualquer lugar no modelo de extensibilidade do WCF que tem ou pode obter uma referência para o ServiceHost ou Extensões (como em outra imextension).</span><span class="sxs-lookup"><span data-stu-id="724dc-131">Since the method for providing a new RoutingConfiguration is contained in the RoutingExtension service extension, new RoutingConfiguration objects can be provided anywhere in the WCF extensibility model that has or can obtain a reference to the ServiceHost or ServiceExtensions (such as in another ServiceExtension).</span></span>
+    > <span data-ttu-id="61a19-131">Uma vez que o método para fornecer uma nova configuração de roteamento está contido na extensão de serviço RoutingExtension, novos objetos de configuração de roteamento podem ser fornecidos em qualquer lugar do modelo de extensibilidade WCF que tenha ou possa obter uma referência ao ServiceHost ou Extensões de serviço (como em outra Extensão de Serviço).</span><span class="sxs-lookup"><span data-stu-id="61a19-131">Since the method for providing a new RoutingConfiguration is contained in the RoutingExtension service extension, new RoutingConfiguration objects can be provided anywhere in the WCF extensibility model that has or can obtain a reference to the ServiceHost or ServiceExtensions (such as in another ServiceExtension).</span></span>

-## <a name="example"></a><span data-ttu-id="724dc-132">Exemplo</span><span class="sxs-lookup"><span data-stu-id="724dc-132">Example</span></span>
+## <a name="example"></a><span data-ttu-id="61a19-132">Exemplo</span><span class="sxs-lookup"><span data-stu-id="61a19-132">Example</span></span>

-<span data-ttu-id="724dc-133">A seguir está uma lista completa do aplicativo de console usado neste exemplo:</span><span class="sxs-lookup"><span data-stu-id="724dc-133">The following is a complete listing of the console application used in this example:</span></span>
+<span data-ttu-id="61a19-133">A seguir está uma listagem completa do aplicativo de console usado neste exemplo:</span><span class="sxs-lookup"><span data-stu-id="61a19-133">The following is a complete listing of the console application used in this example:</span></span>

 ```csharp
 //-----------------------------------------------------------------